 Regardless of the type of snake that you choose, you’re going to need to care for them properly.
 This involves:

 - Cleaning and refilling their water bowl daily

-- Maintaining the correct temperature and humidity level in the vivarium
+- Maintaining the correct temperature and humidity level

-They are about equal in this regard.
 The only real difference is that ball pythons require a higher temperature and humidity in their vivarium than corn snakes.

 For corn snakes, aim for a humidity level between 40-50%.
 This is around the same humidity as the average American home, so it’s easily attainable.
 The warm end of the vivarium should reach 85 degrees, and the cool end should be around 70.